dongmeic/BikeCounting/README.md

 # Bike counts

 Bicycle counts in Central Lane MPO area combine both permanent and short-term tube counts.
 There are 16 permanent counters that are collecting data continuously and data is accessible from [Eco-Visio](https://www.eco-visio.net/v5/login/?callback=%2Fv5%2F#::) with credentials.
 Six [short-term bike counting tubes](https://www.eco-counter.com/produits/pyro-evo-range-en/urban-postevo/) are rotated manually every two weeks from March to October among the locations determined by a process described in the Section 2 Data Collection (page 19) in [the ODOT bicycle count data report](https://www.oregon.gov/odot/Programs/ResearchDocuments/304-761%20Bicycle%20Counts%20Travel%20Safety%20Health.pdf#page=24).
 The CLMPO bike counts can be viewed and downloaded from the [data portal](https://www.lcog.org/thempo/page/bicycle-counts).
 The data includes various spatial and temporal information about bike counts with a temporal resolution of hourly.
+Bikes per hour (BPH) is chosen as an indicator to [explore](https://github.com/dongmeic/BikeCounting/blob/main/BikeCounts/Explore_Bike_Counts.ipynb) the spatial and temporal patterns.

 # Bike shares